randygrolemund/pool_deployment/README.md

 I like considtency, and because of this, I wrote a deployment script to configure most of what is needed to spin up a pool.

-** I wrote this for Ubuntu, i'm currently running v18.04 on all my pool servers.
+** I wrote this for Ubuntu, I'm currently running v18.04 on all my pool servers.

-Inside pool_setup.sh, you'll see som variables you can change.
-I tried to make this as easy as possible.
+Inside pool_setup.sh, you'll see some variables you can change.
+I tried to make this as easy as possible for you all.
-Change the following value to fit your deployment, and algo.
+Change the values below, to fit your deployment, and algo.
 Pool_algo is in quotes, because it contains spaces.

 ** This script allows for you to change the version of nodejs that will be installed, choose 8, 10, or 11.
 I'm currently running v11 on nearly all my pools.